Trash can feud ends with woman being run over in north Texas

 Harris was arrested and charged with aggravated assault with a deadly weapon.

-Harris said she only meant to hit the trash cans, not Broomfield.
+Harris reportedly said she only meant to hit the trash cans, not Broomfield.